avryhof/mic-monitor-control/README.md

 2. ```chmod +x mic-monitor.py```
 3. ```./mic-monitor.py```

-Should work on most Debian-based distros.
+Uses the standard library, so it should work on most Debian-based distros.
 (Ubuntu, Mint, Zorin OS, Pop, etc.) It might work on others, but won't automatically install dependeencies, since we rely on ```apt```.